 Workshop attendees are treated to discussions of topics such as: Mission and Scope of I-INCE Activities; How to Publish a Paper on Noise; How to Formulate Research Programs; How to Network with Professionals; How to Present a Paper at an I-INCE Congress; Perspective by a Young Professional; and How to Assist in the Organization of Technical Sessions.
 If you are interested in other topics, please send suggestions to I-INCE VP for Technical Activities.
 We might not be able to accommodate all requests but we will keep all suggestions in mind as we plan future workshops.

 I-INCE Social Networking Event

-There are networking opportunities for Young Professionals after the workshop (such as a social event).
+There are networking opportunities for Young Professionals after the workshop, .
 I-INCE leaders and guests will attend this event.
 This networking event is strictly by invitation.

 Student Visa Information